sgtRoberty/NS-tutorial/README.md

 ```
 This gives us an ML of -12417.9 with an SD of 2.04 for the uncorrelated log-normal relaxed clock model.

-Therefore, the $\log{BF}$ of the relaxed clock _versus_ the stric clock is $-12417.9 - (-12426.4) = 8.5$, which is more than twice the sum of the SDs ($1.95 + 2.04 = 3.99$), which can be considered as reliable evidence in favour of the log-normal relaxed clock model over the strict clock.
+Therefore, the {% eqinline  \log{BF} %} of the relaxed clock _versus_ the stric clock is  {% eqinline  -12417.9 - (-12426.4) = 8.5 %}, which is more than twice the sum of the SDs ({% eqinline 1.95 + 2.04 = 3.99 %}), which can be considered as reliable evidence in favour of the log-normal relaxed clock model over the strict clock.
 Note that judging from [Figure 1](#fig:bfs), this amounts to overwhelming support for the relaxed clock.